Colleges by Location

 Retention Rate

-As reported in 2024, the freshman retention rate for State University of New York College of Agriculture & Technology at Morrisville was 72%, a reflection of the high standards and excellent educational experience at this school.
+The freshman retention rate for State University of New York College of Agriculture & Technology at Morrisville was 57.1% in 2025.

 The graduation rate is another indicator to take into account.
 It reflects the proportion of students who obtain their degrees within the expected timeframe.
-At this academic institution, the proportion of students graduating in six years is 54%.
+The six-year completion rate at this institution is 39%.

 Student Body